Deutsche Gesellschaft für Internationale Zusammenarbeit: Activities

 Other global agendas supported by GIZ include South-South cooperation, i.e. bilateral cooperation between developing countries and emerging economies, and triangular cooperation between developing countries as beneficiaries, emerging economies as "new donors" and traditional donors, e.g. Germany, as contributors of expertise.
+The GIZ was also one of the first major development agencies to integrate sport-based approaches in its work, with sport projects dating back to the mid-70s.
+Through both the sport-specific sector programme, as well as the integration of sport-based approaches in other sectors, the GIZ has implemented related activities in 34 countries since 1996.

 GIZ works closely with the German government-owned development bank KfW, which is based in Frankfurt.
 While GIZ implements those projects on behalf of the BMZ that belong to "technical cooperation", i.e. capacity development, the KfW implements those BMZ projects belonging to "financial cooperation".

 GIZ is currently represented in the SuRe® Stakeholder Council.
 SuRe® – The Standard for Sustainable and Resilient Infrastructure is a global voluntary standard which integrates key criteria of sustainability and resilience into infrastructure development and upgrade.
 SuRe® is developed by GIB Foundation and Natixis as part of a multi-stakeholder process and will be compliant with ISEAL guidelines.

 Finally, GIZ also hosts the Eschborn Dialogue, a two-day event for international experts on a given topic in international cooperation (e.g. "World in motion: mobility, migration, digital change" in 2014 or "Raw materials and resources: growth, values, competition" in 2013).
 The Eschborn Dialogue has been organized each year since 1988.

 Controversy

 In 2021, German troops ended their presence in Afghanistan.
 Since then, the Taliban have taken over the country and persecuted former staff of foreign states, including former local staff of Germany.
 This led Germany to allow some local staff to immigrate.
 However, GIZ continued hiring new local staff in Afghanistan, and was criticised for this in 2022.

+The GIZ continued to draw criticism for its spending.
+The Bundesrechnungshof concluded in 2023, that the GIZ does not produce data that allow to evaluate its economic efficiency.
+There were no mechanisms in place to encourage cost cutting and the Court of Audit noted, that some of the numbers for controlling had apparently been designed especially to allow higher bonuses every year for the 3 GIZ directors.
+In 2019 Thorsten Schäfer-Gümbel became a board member and got paid 230.000 Euros in 2022, which increased to 242.000 Euros per year in 2023, plus pension claims.

+In March 2024, Baraa Odeh, a Palestinian GIZ employee of 10 years, was arrested by Israeli border guards after a trip, administratively detained for three months without charge, and subjected to abusive and humiliating treatment.
+GIZ stated it would work "with all the means at its disposal to clarify the background.”
+Germany's development ministry commented: “The Federal Government is critical of the practice of administrative detention – [...]
+International humanitarian law sets strict limits on this practice.”